deivid-rodriguez/byebug/README.md

 and can do four main kinds of things (plus other things in support of these) to help you catch bugs in the act:

-* Start your script, specifying anything that might affect its behavior.
+* Start your program or attach to it, specifying anything that might affect its behavior.
-* Make your script stop on specified conditions.
+* Make your program stop on specified conditions.
-* Examine what has happened, when your script has stopped.
+* Examine what has happened when your program has stopped.
-* Change things in your script, so you can experiment with correcting the effects of one bug and go on to learn about another.
+* Change things in your program, so you can experiment with correcting the effects of one bug and go on to learn about another.

-Although you can use `byebug` to invoke your Ruby programs via a debugger at the outset, there are other ways to use and enter the debugger.

 ## Install